intfract/igcse/README.md

 The license is a modified GNU license.
 You must:
 - include a copy of the `LICENSE` file in your own version
-- release your product under the same **open source** license
+- release your product under the same **open-source** license

-Essentially, you can do anything you want to the code as long as your version is open source and you credit the author.
+Essentially, you can do anything you want to the code as long as your version is open-source and you credit the author.
 The whole point is to keep things free and transparent.

 ## API